 Uneventful flights from Tallinn, but security unhappy with my bag again.

 At Oulu bus station, hundreds of students were trying to catch buses to Ruka.
 Apparently I had clashed with some species of holiday.
 I finally got onto the 3rd and last bus which left 45 minutes late.
 I tried to phone Timo: Good news, SIM card still active, but bad news, he can hear me but I can’t hear him.
 I discovered that text messages still worked OK.

-At the farm I discover that my lantern and bag of clothes are missing; Timo instigates search and after a while delivers a map case for me to borrow which turns out to be the one I lost two years ago and thought was somewhere at home!
+At the farm I discover that my lantern and bag of clothes are missing; Timo instigated a search and after a while delivered a map case for me to borrow which turned out to be the one I lost two years ago and thought was somewhere at home!

 Uneventful trip on Ferry.
 Long wait at Helsinki railway station.
 Thought had compartment to self, but slightly drunk Finnish dock worker appeared just after train had started.
 Got some sleep, but train seemed to have square wheels.